ShaharNaveh/ShaharNaveh.github.io/content/blog/cicd-your-resume/index.md

 ---
-title: "CI/CD for your Résumé"
+title: "CI/CD for your CV"
 date: 2024-06-04
 draft: true
-description: Learn how to apply GitOps principals to your résumé
+description: Learn how to apply GitOps principals to your CV generation process
 tags:
   - guide
 ---

-In this guide I will show you how to setup [Github Actions](https://docs.github.com/en/actions) to generate your résumé and upload it to your [project release](https://docs.github.com/en/repositories/releasing-projects-on-github).
+In this guide I will show you how to setup [Github Actions](https://docs.github.com/en/actions) to generate your CV and upload it to your [project release](https://docs.github.com/en/repositories/releasing-projects-on-github).

 ## How does it Work?
 When you push changes to `main` a workflow starts, that workflow uses [pandoc](https://pandoc.org/) to convert `markdown` to `pdf`.